-All reading and recording is done by volunteers.
+Most of the recording is done by volunteers.
 To ensure high quality recordings, potential volunteers go through an audition process.
-On average, PAL records about 2500 hours of material a year, or about 47,500 pages.
+On average, PAL provides about 2500 hours of material a year, or about 47,500 pages.
 Recruiting volunteers allows us to keep costs down and be in direct contact with our community of supporters; we enjoy our status as an established and dedicated grass-roots organization.

 Our recordings are unique